cathay4t/tech_talk_async_mio_tokio/README.md

 Write a server:

  * Listen on TCP socket `127.0.0.1:1234`
- * Accepting a u32 native byte order from client.
+ * Accepting a u32 network byte order from client.
  * Sleep u32 milliseconds and reply `done-<u32>ms` string to client.

 Write a client: